Chicago to increase capacity limits for gyms, stores and restaurants, add mask requirement for diners

-CHICAGO — Chicago will be easing some restrictions on businesses later this week as COVID-19 infection rates in the city remain stable, Mayor Lori Lightfoot announced Monday.
+CHICAGO — As temperatures begin to drop, the City of Chicago is preparing to relax restrictions on indoor activities later this week, Mayor Lori Lightfoot announced Monday.

 Starting Thursday, capacity limits on businesses including bars, restaurants, gyms and “non-essential” retailers will increase from 25 percent to 40 percent, up to a maximum of 50 people.